ColeBallard/RL-clip-generator/README.md

 ## Description

-Extract timestamps from a video of rocket league gameplay whenever the user's team scores a goal, then generates clips based off the timestamp.
+Extract timestamps from a video of rocket league gameplay whenever the user's team scores a goal, then generates a clip based off the timestamp.
 Also works for twitch vods.

 ## Limitations